futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 of digging my understanding is that lots of purely functional algorithms do exist but they are not as efficient as the imperative counterparts; this might be one of the reasons why they are basically shovelled under the carpet and not used in practice.
-So how can we deal with graphs using a purely functional language?
+So how can we write graph algorithms using a purely functional language?
 One possibility could be "translating" graph algorithms from the imperative world to the functional world but that turns out to be (unsurprisingly) unsatisfactory, one of the main reasons being that imperative graph algorithms rely heavily on state and side effects (sometimes for efficiency reasons) making the task hard and the outcome far from being optimal.

 ## Imperative-style algorithms with monads

 To show what "translating" an imperative algorithm in a functional context, let's try to implement one the most fundamental graph algorithms in Haskell:
 [depth-first search (DFS)](https://en.wikipedia.org/wiki/Depth-first_search).